anquanscan/sec-tools/README.md

 [urchin](https://github.com/keeganjk/urchin): :shell::collision: Python socket remote shell that lets you connect to others computers through the shell when they run the client.
 [bpfd](https://github.com/genuinetools/bpfd): Framework for running BPF programs with rules on Linux as a daemon.
 Container aware.
 [pyKeylogger](https://github.com/kartikmehta8/pyKeylogger): A Python-based Keylogger that can track your keystrokes, clipboard text, take screenshots at regular intervals, and records audio.
 It sends the data as SMS to the target phone number using Twilio.
 [Secode](https://github.com/AliasgarSabunwala/Secode): Static Code Analyzer For Scanning Insecure Functions In The Given C++ Code
+[Crascan](https://github.com/aryanrtm/Crascan): Crascan is a simple LFI, RFI, RCE, and Joomla Components vulnerability scanner.